Panzarborg/cph-1st-w39/README.md

 5.e Before drawing the rect in the previous step, add a fill() statement, that fills with the value of 0 if the board[x][y] == 0.

-# Early birds
+# Other exercises (optional)
-If you finished these exercises and would like to practice even further, you can have a look at:
+If you got stuck or if you finished the above, following are 3 links to exercises, where there is something for all levels.

 https://codingbat.com/java